taygrave/AirAmends/README.md

 Open a web browser and navigate to: http://localhost:5050

 ##My Favorite Parts
-I really enjoyed making AIRAMENDS.
+I really enjoyed making AIR AMENDS.
 Here are some of my favorite parts:
 * __Email Decoding__: To be able to support multiple airlines, I had to support multiple email formats.
 This was really confounding at first, but I finally was able to decode depending on content type to the point where all emails could be parsed no matter what their format.

 * __Regex__: Similarly, different airlines different emails means different syntax for airport codes.
 I used airport codes to re-create the itineraries and make the distance and CO2e calcultions.
 But not all airports looked the same, so I had to become a Regex boss to snatch them all up: